If your child is starting at our school in September 2022, please watch ur video to give you some information about our school.

-Mrs Caton will collect the children from the playground in the morning, and the children will line up ready beside the wall.
+Mrs Caton will collect the children from the playground in the morning, and the children will line up ready on the playground.
 This helps them to start the morning in a calm and orderly way.
-Initially we invite parents to come in with the children to help them become established in to the routine, but parents quickly find that the children become independent and organised in hanging up coats for themselves, and putting reading bags and other items away where they should be.
+All classes are currently lining up first thing in the morning and coming out with staff at the end of the day.
+Parents must wait, distanced on the bottom of the playground.

 How do I know what is going on in school?